CodersSquad/ap-labs/challenges/chal2/directory-scanner.md

 Directory Scanner
 =================
 Implement a directory scanner tool for any given path.
 It's highly recommended to implement it for a UNIX-based machine.
-This challenge requires a proper error handling in order to avoid program's crashes due `permission denied` errors.

 Requirements
 ------------